Constant Contact Pricing: Worth It or Not? (2026)

 Constant Contact vs Mailchimp

 Let’s take a look at Constant Contact vs. Mailchimp.
 With Constant Contact’s elimination of its free plan in June 2025, I believe Mailchimp now holds a significant advantage for budget-conscious users.
-I’ve compared both tools extensively—they offer list-based pricing, but Mailchimp still maintains a limited free plan, while Constant Contact only offers a 14-day trial.
+I’ve compared both tools extensively—they offer list-based pricing, but Mailchimp still maintains a limited free plan, while Constant Contact only offers a 14-day or 30-day trial.

 If you’re budget-sensitive at the starter level like many people I’ve spoken with, Mailchimp may appeal more.
 However, for built-in SMS, Google ads integration, and what I’ve found to be stronger support, Constant Contact’s Premium tier holds an edge when considering Constant Contact alternatives.